KreesoAuriga/SnapQuoteTestable/README.md

 The containerized server represents an API server used to handle login and account management for a desktop application that provides it's own UI and handling of communication with the API.

+The server contains vulnerabilities that were re-created from a real world case of a data breach.

+# Attribution

+This server in the container is based on Jason Whatmore's dotnet 5 login sample project https://github.com/cornflourblue/dotnet-5-registration-login-api
+The primary vulnerabilities in this project were not present in the dotnet 5 sample project.

 ## Running the Server

 **Prerequisites:** Docker